COVID-19: NY Labs Must Do Testing As Feds 'Pass The Buck,' Cuomo Says, Firing Back At Trump

-New York Gov. Andrew Cuomo took the federal government to task for failing to provide funding to increase capacity for necessary diagnostic novel coronavirus (COVID-19) testing.
+New York Gov. Andrew Cuomo took the federal government to task for failing to provide funding to increase capacity for necessary diagnostic novel coronavirus (COVID-19) testing, triggering a back-and-forth war of words with President Donald Trump.

 There were 630 new COVID-19 deaths in New York, as the death rate topped 14,000.
 There have now been 222,284 reported cases of the virus, though the hospital rate continues to drop